-- iv.
-The financial systems of channelling funds and monitoring outcomes are relatively well established; ANAC and its institutional partners (donors and NGOs) often have established operational systems which can be built upon when designing and implementing offsets.
-Dedicated staff and resources sometimes exist as well, thought there are serious funding shortfalls as noted earlier; - v.
-There is a significantly reduced risk that the company will face resettlement issues or other forms of stakeholder risk related to access to natural resources by local communities, due to the existence of previously negotiated agreements and frameworks to within the protected area network. - H. Advantages for Local Communities.
-Finally, from the perspective of local communities, the advantages of using CAs as offset locations would be: - The existence of negotiated frameworks to address communities' presence within the conservation areas and community access rights to the biodiversity and ecosystem services it contains.
-While this is an ongoing issue and needs considerable strengthening, it is likely to be better in the existing CAs than in areas that have not yet been gazetted; - ii.
-It is unlikely that additional resettlement issues would be raised; - iii.
-Increased funding for Conservation Areas has the potential to improve their relations with communities already living in and around these areas as community outreach and development activities are an integral part of most CA management plans, and should be developed/ strengthened by the processes of offset design and implementation; and - iv.
-Conservation Areas have already established some mechanisms for benefit sharing with local communities. - 78.
+- c.
+PAs (almost always) already have management entities in place, usually with at least the basic skills and commitment for protected area management; - d.
+The financial systems of channeling funds and monitoring outcomes are relatively well established; ANAC and its institutional partners (donors and NGOs) often have established operational systems which can be built upon when designing and implementing offsets.
+Dedicated staff and resources sometimes exist as well, though there are serious funding shortfalls as noted earlier; - e.
+There is a significantly reduced risk that the company will face resettlement issues or other forms of stakeholder risk related to access to natural resources by local communities, due to the existence of previously negotiated agreements and frameworks. - 8.
+Advantages for Local Communities.
+Finally, from the perspective of local communities, the advantages of using PAs as offset locations would be: - a.
+The existence of negotiated frameworks to address communities' presence within the conservation areas and community access rights to the biodiversity and ecosystem services it contains.
+While this is an ongoing issue and needs considerable strengthening, it is likely to be better in the existing PAs than in areas that have not yet been gazetted;

+- b.
+It is unlikely that additional resettlement issues would be raised; - c.
+Increased funding for Conservation Areas has the potential to improve their relations with communities already living in and around these areas as community outreach and development activities are an integral part of most PA management plans, and should be developed/ strengthened by the processes of offset design and implementation; and - d.
+Conservation Areas have already established some mechanisms for benefit sharing with local communities.

 Additionality.
 As stated in the BBOP Design Handbook, "An offset should deliver conservation gains over and above planned or predicted conservation actions being taken by other parties (otherwise the offset is making no difference).
-So, it is important to check that the conservation gains planned through the activities at the offset site(s) would not have happened anyway, in the absence of the offset."
-In the context of already existing protected areas, no offset can be considered as additional if that area is already adequately protected. - 79.
-Most Mozambican CAs lack the staff, equipment, or budget for adequate conservation on the ground.
-Recent studies show that "lack of financial and human resources is the main barrier for effective implementation" of the country's CA strategy.
-49 Even with the current levels of external support, the density of staff and particularly the number of law enforcement personnel employed is "far below acceptable norms to manage and patrol a conservation area."
-50 All stakeholders consulted (including government) agree on this point.
-Further evidence is provided by proxy by a look at deforestation inside conservation areas; two examples are shown below (from www.globalforestwatch.org).
-All show patterns of deforestation along roads and along borders.
-Species conservation is also a concern, the most well known example being the recent well documented wave of elephant poaching in East Africa, which has also affected Mozambique severely.
+So, it is important to check that the conservation gains planned through the activities at the offset site(s) would not have happened anyway, in the absence of the offset."44 In the context of already existing protected areas, no offset can be considered as additional if that area is already adequately protected.

+Most Mozambican PAs lack the staff, equipment, or budget for adequate conservation on the ground.
+Recent studies show that "lack of financial and human resources is the main barrier for effective implementation" of the country's PA strategy.45 Even with the current levels of external support, the density of staff and particularly the number of law enforcement personnel employed is "far below acceptable norms to manage and patrol a conservation area."46 All stakeholders consulted (including government) agree on this point.
+Species conservation is also a concern, the most well-known example being the recent well documented wave of elephant poaching in East Africa, which has also affected Mozambique severely.
-48Business and Biodiversity Offsets Programme (BBOP).
-2012.
-Biodiversity Offset Design Handbook-Updated. p.91.

-Figure 9.
-Global Forest Watch Imagery, deforestation within the Quirimbas National Park, 2001-2013.
-Pink is deforestation, blue is afforestation.
-Blue and pink in close proximity is an indication of itinerant agriculture (slash and burn).
-Note clusters of deforestation creeping into the Park along roads and near settled areas.

-49 Action Plan for Implementing the Convention on Biological Diversity's Programme of Work on Protected Areas.
-2012.

-50 Booth, V. Summary of baseline data for conservation areas.
-January 2014.
-Consultancy Report for the Preparation of the MOZBIO Project.

-Figure 10.
-Global Forest Watch Imagery, deforestation within the Mecuburi Forest Reserve, 2001- 2013.
-Pink is deforestation, blue is afforestation.
-Blue and pink in close proximity is an indication of itinerant agriculture (slash and burn).
-Note deforestation advancing into the interior.

-80. Given this situation, it is likely that providing substantial new funding from offsets would produce significant, measurable gains for biodiversity conservation.
-The current funding context for Conservation Areas in Mozambique is sufficiently dire that any long-term, substantial source of funds can almost always be considered as a 'genuinely additional contribution.'
+Given this situation, it is likely that providing substantial new funding from offsets would produce significant, measurable gains for biodiversity conservation.
+The current funding context for Conservation Areas in Mozambique is sufficiently dire that any long-term, substantial source of funds can almost always be considered as a genuinely additional contribution.

-3.3 Developing Implementation Mechanisms for an Aggregate Offset System
+Developing Implementation Mechanisms for an Aggregate Offset System